cnbbooks/lfe-sicp/ch1/constructing-functions-using-lambda.md

 #### Using ``let`` to create local variables

 Another use of ``lambda`` is in creating local variables.
-We often need local variables in our procedures other than those that have been bound as formal parameters.
+We often need local variables in our functions other than those that have been bound as formal parameters.
 For example, suppose we wish to compute the function

 $$
 \begin{align}